open-education-hub/binary-security/sessions/05-dynamic-analysis/README.md

 The first part of this session will give you a walkthrough of the most common GDB principles that we are going to use in exploitation.
 In the second half, we are going to use these concepts in practice, to evade a basic key evaluation program.

 Black Box type analysis works best when standard algorithms are used in the program, such as: MD5, SHA1,RSA .
-We can map the input and the output and then estimate what function can convert it.
+We can change the input to a more suggestive one and use the output to estimate what function was used to convert it.

 Combined with behavioral analysis methods such as using sandboxes or strace/ltrace we can quickly map sections of code to functionalities.